kubernetes-sigs/aws-load-balancer-controller/docs/ingress-resources.md

   - After subnets matching the above 2 tags have been located, they are checked to ensure 2 or more are in unique AZs, otherwise the ALB will not be created.
 If 2 subnets share the same AZ, only 1 of the 2 is used.

-- **successCodes**: Defines the HTTP status code that should be expected when doing health checks against the defined `healthcheck-path`.
+- **success-codes**: Defines the HTTP status code that should be expected when doing health checks against the defined `healthcheck-path`.
 When omitted, `200` is used.

 - **tags**: Defines [AWS Tags](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) that should be applied to the ALB instance and Target groups.